 Whenever you pull your credit report, you should check the accuracy of the information within it.

-You check your credit report at least once a year (you can obtain your annual, free credit report at AnnualCreditReport.com), but you might also want to check your file before you apply for new credit.
+You check your credit report at least once a year (you can obtain your annual, free credit report at AnnualCreditReport.com), but you might also want to check your file before you plan to make a major purchase.
 If you know what information appears on your credit report, you can determine whether there are inaccuracies and dispute them before you seek new credit.

 When you pull your credit report, check your personal information for accuracy first.
 Is your name spelled correctly?
 Is your correct address listed?